omriharel/deej/community.md

 **Links**: Schematic ([.png](./assets/community-builds/extra/dimitar-schematic.png) | [.sch](./assets/community-builds/extra/dimitar-schematic.sch))

 This build, based on the above 3D-printed enclosure by [/u/Aithorn](#uaithorn), adds onto it with additional holes drilled for fading LEDs and mute toggles.
-Their wiring is detailed in the schematic that Dimitar has kindly provided (link above).
+Their wiring is detailed in the schematic that Dimitar has kindly provided (link above)..
 The sleek dark appearance, coupled with the differently colored knobs and LEDs, makes for a very professional look.

 ![Dimitar](./assets/community-builds/dimitar.jpg)